Bible Meaning: Ruin, destruction

 The Mount of Corruption is considered one of the seven mountains on which Jerusalem rests.
 The mount is specifically mention in 2Kings 23:13 and referenced as "the hill that is before Jerusalem" in 1Kings 11:7.
 Some Biblical commentaries speculate that the Mount of Corruption is actually another name for Mt.
 Olivet (Olives).

-Solomon's endorsement of idolatry, along with his marriage to countless non-Israelite wives (which he was told not to do, Deuteronomy 7:1 - 4, 17:17 - 18), were the primary reasons Israel split after his death (see our article on why Israel split for more information).
+Solomon's endorsement of idolatry, along with his marriage to countless non-Israelite wives (which he was told not to do, Deuteronomy 7:1 - 4, 17:17 - 18), were the primary reasons Israel split after his death.

 King Josiah (640 - 609 B.C.) was the last righteous ruler the Kingdom of Judah enjoyed before being destroyed by the Babylonians.
 During his reign he destroyed the pagan altars erected by Solomon on Mount Corruption and defiled the area he used so that all idolatrous practices within in would cease.

 But king Solomon loved many strange women, together with the daughter of Pharaoh, women of the Moabites, Ammonites, Edomites, Zidonians, and Hittites;

 For it came to pass, when Solomon was old, that his wives turned away his heart after other Gods: and his heart was not perfect with the Lord his God, as was the heart of David his father.